0xzer0x/k8s-storage-providers/README.md

 ## Overview

 [Container Storage Interface (CSI)](https://github.com/container-storage-interface/spec/blob/master/spec.md) is a standard interface for interaction between container orchestrators and storage prviders.
 Review the following [list of CSI drivers](https://kubernetes-csi.github.io/docs/drivers.html) for different storage solutions.

 When it comes to choosing a storage provider, you can go one of two routes:

 - Use your cloud provider's storage solution (suitable for cloud-managed clusters)
 - Use a cloud-agnostic storage provider (suitable for on-premise and self-managed clusters)

-This repo provides a starting point for comparing between three of the most famous storage providers for Kubernetes.
+This repo provides a starting point for evaluating different storage providers for Kubernetes.

 ## Cluster Preparation

+We will be using [Lima](https://lima-vm.io) for provisioning the Kubernetes cluster that we use for testing.

 Create and configure cluster: